jtpaasch/gspread-helper/README.md

     $ from spreadsheet import Spreadsheet

-Next, load the spreadsheet you want (in this example, I'm loading a spreadsheet on my Google Drive called 'test').
+Next, load the spreadsheet you want (in this example, I'm loading a spreadsheet on my Google Drive called `test`).

     $ sheet = Spreadsheet.load('test')

-Now you can programmatically manipulate it to your hearts content using the gspread library.
+Now you can programmatically manipulate it to your heart's content using the gspread library.
 See here for some tips: https://github.com/burnash/gspread